r1b/dicom-fuzz/README.md

 afl-fuzz -i $TESTCASES_DIR -o $FINDINGS_DIR -x dicom.dict /usr/local/bin/dcmdump @@
 ```

-`dicom.dict` is included in this repository - it includes the definitations of all known Value Representations.
+`dicom.dict` is included in this repository - it includes the definitions of all known Value Representations.
 I could include a tag dictionary as well but idk if it will be all that useful.

 ### Findings